 Under Opportunities, indicate if the country the company is located in a ‘Free Trade Zone,’ rising population which can equate to increasing product consumption.
 For example, increasing toothpaste consumption.
 The Philippine Government has a build build build program which means they will need an increase in cement usage.

 For Threats, input if the consumers are starting to buy online stores.
-Your company has hundreds of competition and they are launching new products every quarter of the year.
+Your company has hundreds of competitors and they are launching new products every quarter of the year.

-In layman’s terms, the assumptions you will list here will be the boundaries of your analysis.
+In layman’s terms, you will list in the Assumptions the boundaries of your analysis.
 It will also help the panelist to understand the reason behind the items you list in your case analysis.

 VII.
 Alternative Courses of Action (ACA)